michaelk462/michaelk462.github.io/enhancement-two.md

 Indexing, aggregation pipelines, and memoization are well-founded, standard, and pragmatic techniques used in concurrency.
 No modifications were made to the original outcome coverage plan; the improvement was implemented as designed in Module One.

 ## **What I Learned**
 One particular problem revealed only through *hands-on testing* and not inspection of the code was that after the dashboard’s callback was wired to call `read_with_filter()`, the rec_num column had disappeared from the data table in every case, including the “Reset All Animals” view, even though it was still being displayed correctly in the original version running on the same server.
 Regression traced back to the aggregation pipeline `$project` stage provided the answer: `$project` in inclusion mode is non-null fields only, and result fields have to be explicitly added with 1 to `PROJECTION_FIELDS`, but `rec_num` was missing.
 Because the original filtering in pandas sliced columns from an existing DataFrame that already had every column, there was no failure mode for this sort of null-value data loss with the original code; instead, this was a subtle, field-by-field database loss risk linked exclusively to context-specific projection implementations.
-This was fixed by just inserting `'rec-num': 1` into the projection, re-executing all three rescue-type filters plus the reset view, and confirming that it worked again against the live MongoDB instance.
+This was fixed by just inserting `'rec_num': 1` into the projection, re-executing all three rescue-type filters plus the reset view, and confirming that it worked again against the live MongoDB instance.

 ## **Narrative**